GRB 230204B: GIT Discovery of a Fast Fading Afterglow Associated with an Energetic GRB from a Massive-Star Progenitor: Prompt emission: analysis

+In the analysis of prompt emission episodes, the two brightest episodes (Episodes 2 and 3) are best described by the Band function, while Episodes 1 and 4 are better fitted by the PL+BB model.
+In all episodes, the Band model provides a better fit than the CPL model, with consistent values of the low-energy spectral index $\alpha_{\rm p}$ and the peak energy $E_{\rm p}$.
+The low-energy spectral index evolves from a hard value of $\alpha_{\rm p} = -0.34 \pm 0.10$ to a softer value of $\alpha_{\rm p} = -0.82 \pm 0.05$ throughout the burst.
+Notably, the value $\alpha_{\rm p} = -0.34 \pm 0.10$ in Episode~1 is harder than the typical canonical value of $\alpha_{\rm p} = -1$ for GRBs \citep{2011ApJ...730..141Z,2021ApJ...913...60P}.
+This harder spectrum suggests the presence of photospheric emission \citep{Ryde_2010,2011ApJ...730..141Z}.

+Both the BB temperature and the peak energy exhibit a similar trend across the episodes.
+Episode~3 shows the hardest spectrum among all episodes, with a peak energy of $E_{\rm p} = 796 \pm 87$~keV and a BB temperature of $90.2\pm5.0$~keV.
+To visually illustrate the presence of the thermal component, Figure~\ref{fig:prompt_spec} displays the time-integrated and episode-wise prompt emission spectra modeled using the PL+BB function.

-\vbdone Comparing the fluence in the observed energy range (10~keV to 38~MeV) in each episode, we find that the first episode contributes $\sim6\%$ of the total energy output, the second contributes $\sim33\%$, the third $\sim36\%$, and the fourth $\sim25\%$.
-For the first three episodes, the blackbody fraction is roughly $17$-$18\%$, but drops to $\sim12\%$ in Episode~4.
-Such a decline is expected as the photosphere expands, cools, and becomes transparent, allowing non-thermal processes to dominate.
+Comparing the fluence in the observed energy range (10--38~MeV) of each episode, we find that the first episode contributes $\sim6\%$ of the total energy output, the second contributes $\sim33\%$, the third $\sim36\%$, and the fourth $\sim25\%$.
+The fractional contribution of the BB component is $18.7\pm1.9\%$, $18.4\pm1.6\%$, and $17.3\pm1.7\%$ for Episodes~1--3, respectively, and decreases to $11.9\pm1.8\%$ in Episode~4.
+Such a decline is expected as the photosphere expands, cools, and becomes transparent, allowing nonthermal processes to dominate.
 The early episodes, therefore, appear consistent with a hot, weakly magnetized fireball in which photospheric emission is prominent.